fhiso/basic-concepts/type-system.md

     - *domain* of a predicate (as suggested in an ednote of [Basic Concepts])
     - *sub-predicate* and *super-predicate* (the property parallel of subclass)
-    - *trivial property* (a *property* entailed by the existence of its *sub-property*) {/}
+    - *trivial property* (a *property* entailed by the existence of its *sub-property*)

+I have kept, for now, the decision used in [Basic Concepts] (and RDF) to have `rdfs:Datatype` be a *subclass* of `rdfs:Class`, but I think that decision is wrong; what RDF should have done was say that `rdfs:Class` is a *subtype* of `xsd:anyURI` and that fields typed `rdfs:Class` are really typed "any *literal value*".
+I'm not sure if diverging from RDF is worth the gained internal consistency, hence not diverging in this draft.
+{/}

 ## Entities and their representation